sivadotblog/sivadotblog/content/post/here-is-how-to-build-a-saas-product-from-scratch.md

 ---
 title: "Here is how to build a SaaS product from scratch"
-description: "Here’s a step-by-step guide, filled with a healthy dose of sarcasm and a pinch of merciless humor"
+description: "Embark on the journey of building a SaaS product with our comprehensive guide, featuring a blend of technical insights, sarcasm, and humor."
-summary: "You can use blog posts for announcing product updates and features."
+summary: "Dive into the essentials of creating a SaaS product from the ground up with our detailed guide, enriched with sarcasm and humor for an engaging read."
-date: 2023-09-07T16:27:22+02:00
+date: 2019-03-15T10:00:00+02:00
-lastmod: 2023-09-07T16:27:22+02:00
+lastmod: 2019-03-20T10:00:00+02:00
 draft: false
 weight: 50
 categories: ["Techno Bytes"]